jmfinelli/macOSFromScratch/README.md

 # macOSFromScratch
-Repo to configure a fresh mac OS installation as I like it
+Repo to configure a fresh macOS installation as I like it

+### BackUp
+Before formatting your mac, read `backup.sh`